In Poland, Human Rights Activist Held Over Rainbow Virgin Mary Posters

 Prosecutors in the central city of Plock said the activist, 51-year-old Elzbieta Podlesna, has been questioned and has heard charges of insulting religious feelings and desecration of the icon of Mother of God of Czestochowa, popularly known as the Black Madonna of Czestochowa, a painting housed at the Jasna Gora monastery in Czestochowa, in southern Poland, since the 14th-century.

 Last month, Podlesna placed posters with altered images of the icon on walls, garbage bins and mobile toilets near St. Dominik’s church in Plock.
 She did not physically damage the icon, which was venerated by pontiffs including Pope John Paul II.
 Jasna Gora is the nation’s holiest shrine, drawing hundreds of thousands in annual pilgrimages.
-The late Pope John Paul II, who was Polish-born, visited it since childhood, also as a clandestine student during WWII.
+The late Pope John Paul II, who was Polish-born, visited it since childhood and as a clandestine student during WWII.

+About 300 people with a giant rainbow flag and holding posters of the altered icon heard speeches from human rights activists as they staged a peaceful protest in downtown Warsaw.

-European Council president Donald Tusk, who was in Poland, said he couldn’t understand Polish authorities’ harsh reaction.
+Earlier Tuesday, European Council president Donald Tusk, who was in his native Poland, said the Polish authorities’ harsh reaction was “inconceivable.”
+The Warsaw-based Helsinki Foundation of Human Rights found the raid on Podlesna’s home and her brief detention “hard to understand.”

+But former Prime Minister and European Parliament member Jerzy Buzek said things like altering the revered icon’s image “should not take place because they can insult people who are deep believers.”
+Dariusz Rosati, a former left-wing foreign minister who is now running for the European Parliament, suggested using less controversial campaigning that would avoid provoking some groups in society.

 The case has highlighted the clash in predominantly Catholic Poland between the freedom of speech and laws banning hostility against religious beliefs.
 On social media, debate raged between critics of the government who said it was an abuse of power, and Catholics and backers of the conservative ruling party who argued their feelings were intentionally hurt.
 Deputy Justice Minister Patryk Jaki called the posters part of a campaign to “humiliate Catholics” and said it has to be stopped.

-The debate came amid a heated political campaign ahead of this month’s European Parliament elections.
+The debate came ahead of this month’s European Parliament elections.

+Poland is predominantly Catholic and its government is conservative and pro-church, in recognition of the church’s supportive role in the country’s struggle for freedom during World War II and later against communist rule.
+In recent weeks, the ruling rightwing Law and Justice party has described the LGBT rights movement as a danger to Polish families and children.
+It seemed to be tapping into a belief held by some Poles that liberal values have been forced on them as a result of Poland joining the EU 15 years ago.
+LGBT rights have become increasingly visible as more Polish cities and towns hold gay pride parades, including in places known as bastions of the church and conservative values like Czestochowa.

 Podlesna defended her actions on private TVN24 Tuesday.
 “This is certainly not an attack on religion, certainly not an attack on faith, this is not a form of attack,” she said.
 “How can you attack anyone using a picture, let’s be serious,” she added.